Date & Time

 Following the success of the inaugural children’s book series published and launched in 2024, this second iteration introduces three new titles: Nkanyamba, One World, One Family, and Why Fire and Water Are Enemies.
 Written by Meridian Berndt alongside illustrators Isabelle Grobler (One World, One Family), Jax Lamb (Why Fire and Water Are Enemies), and Vix Venter and Zhi Zulu (Nkanyamba), these stories explore humanity’s relationship with the natural world, reflecting on our impact on and responsibility toward the earth.

-The Stories that Ran Away exhibition celebrates the three new titles through original artworks from the books, honouring and reclaiming African myths, legends, and creation stories.
-On view until Sunday, 7 June 2026 in the tunnels on Level -1 at the museum, children are invited to explore a magical world inhabited by strange creatures and enchanting characters.
+The Stories that Ran Away exhibition celebrates the three new titles through original and digital artworks from the books, honouring and reclaiming African myths, legends, and creation stories.
+On view until Sunday, 7 June 2026 in the tunnels on Level -1 of the museum, children are invited to explore a magical world inhabited by strange creatures and enchanting characters.

 In the exhibition, we are delighted to present the artworks by the learners from Steenberg Primary School.
 Museum educators from the BMW Centre for Art Education will facilitate art lessons for the school.
 These specially designed lessons will give learners the opportunity to interpret the creatures and characters in some of the stories.
 For some of these learners it will be their first experience of working with art materials.